chanind/chanind.github.io/_posts/2019-10-29-ban-social-media-ads.markdown

 ## Ban the ads!

 All of the problems outlined above can either be solved outright or made much easier to solve if the advertising business model is made illegal for social media.
-Social media platforms should make their profits by doing what's best for users and society, not by doing whatever maximizes ad revenue.
 There's no way that social media platforms can take this step on their own - their ad-based profits are too intoxicating for them to stop voluntarily.

 This would likely cut social media companies' profits in the short term, but they will find other ways of making money.
 One could imagine going back to the old Whatsapp model of charging users $1 per year, or some other model.
 Youtube already has a paid subscription service users can purchase.
 Social media companies have smart people working there, and a massive userbase.
 They'll figure it out.
 In the end, banning ads in social media will free it from the shackles of the ad-based business model and allow these companies to truly make the world a better place for all, rather than just for advertisers.